 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Cheryl Wang’s intellectual property litigation practice spans a wide range of technology, including pharmaceuticals, biotechnology, software, and medical devices.
-Ms. Wang has experience with district court, ITC, arbitration, and Federal Circuit cases.
-She is also committed to pro bono and diversity efforts and represents disadvantaged pro...
+Cheryl Wang’s intellectual property litigation practice spans a wide range of technology, including life sciences, pharmaceuticals, biotechnology, software, hardware, and medical devices.
+Ms. Wang has worked on a variety of technologies, including pharmaceutical formulations, antibodies, biologics, immunotherapy, CRISPR, sleep apnea devices,...

 Dr. Jenny Shmuel represents clients on a range of intellectual property matters, with an emphasis on medical device and pharmaceutical technologies.
 She has extensive experience in pre-suit diligence, case management, expert and fact discovery, and brief writing, and has examined and...